Root Canal Treatment in Jonesboro, AR

 - Darkened/discolored tooth

-- Prolonged tooth sensitivity to hot or cold foods and beverages
+- Prolonged sensitivity to hot or cold foods and beverages

-If you exhibit any of these, the best course of action is to contact our office so we can determine the source of the symptoms, and whether root canal therapy, tooth abscess treatment, or another restorative service is the best next step to preserve your oral health.
+If you exhibit any of these symptoms, the best course of action is to contact our office so we can determine the source of the symptoms, and whether root canal therapy, abscess treatment, or another restorative service is the best next step to preserve your oral health.

-This procedure is a way to remove the damaged and infected material within a tooth to prevent further infection and bone loss.
-The treatment gets its name because that inner material, also referred to as the pulp, is located within the root canal of a tooth.
+This procedure is a way to remove the inflammed nerve tissue within a tooth to get you out of pain and get the tooth ready for a definitive restoration..
+The treatment gets its name because that inner material, also referred to as the pulp, is located within the space within the root of a tooth (the canal).

-After we’ve taken X-rays and planned your treatment, we’ll apply local anesthesia near the tooth being treated to prevent discomfort during the procedure.
+After we’ve taken X-rays and planned your treatment, we’ll apply local anesthetic near the tooth being treated to prevent discomfort during the procedure.
 Next, we will make a small hole in the tooth, through which we’ll clean out any decayed material.
-Then, we’ll fill and seal the tooth and place a restoration like a dental crown, which are essentially caps for your teeth, for added strength and protection.
+Then we fill and seal the tooth and place a restoration like a dental crown, which are essentially caps for your teeth, for added strength and protection.

-Schedule an AppointmentIs There an Alternative to Root Canals?
+Schedule an AppointmentIs There an Alternative to Root Canal Treatment?

-If your tooth pulp becomes acutely inflamed or infected, the alternative treatment to a root canal would be having your tooth extracted.
-Dr. Bartel will typically recommend attempting to save your tooth with a root canal because their success rate is over 90%.
+The alternative treatment to a root canal would be having your tooth extracted.
+Dr. Bartels will typically recommend attempting to save your tooth because their success rate of this procedure is over 90%.
 Saving your tooth can prevent future troubles such as bite problems from shifting teeth, difficulty eating, and loss of jawbone volume or density.

 Do Root Canals Hurt?

-One of the biggest misconceptions about root canals is that they cause pain.
-What many people don’t realize is that what’s actual painful is the tooth infection itself, and root canal therapy is designed to alleviate that pain by removing the source of the problem.
+One of the biggest misconceptions about root canal treatment is that it causes pain.
+What many people don’t realize is that what’s actual painful is the tooth infection itself, and not the procedure — which is designed to alleviate that pain by removing the source of the problem.
 Thanks to advancements in dentistry, as well as local anesthesia, what you’ll feel during the procedure is more like a slight pressure.
 Our team always prioritizes your comfort, and we work hard to make it easy and stress-free for you to receive the dental treatment you need.

 What’s Happens After the Procedure?

 Most patients report having some tooth sensitivity for a few days following their root canal.
 Most discomfort can be relieved with an over-the-counter pain reliever.
-Dr. Bartel usually recommends avoiding chewing on your tooth until it receives its permanent filling or full-coverage crown, depending on the condition of your tooth prior to the root canal.
+Dr. Bartel usually recommends avoiding chewing on your tooth until it receives its permanent filling or full-coverage crown, depending on the condition of your tooth prior to treatment.
 These options will be discussed with you during your initial consultation.

 Make an Appointment